EntySec/RomBuster/README.md

 # RomBuster

-RomBuster is a RomPager exploitation tool that allows to disclosure network device admin password or perform DoS attack on device.
+RomBuster is a RomPager exploitation tool that allows to disclosure network device admin password.

 ## Features